 - One additional Philosophy course, at the 2000 level or above.

-- To be taken in the senior year:
+- To be taken in the senior year (after 90 credits completed):

-PHIL 4491 Senior Seminar 3 PHIL 4445 Metaphysics 3 or PHIL 4440 Theories of Knowledge Two History courses, each at the upper division 6 One course from the PHIL 4470-PHIL 4487 sequence 3 Select one of the following: 3 Social and Political Philosophy Classical Ethical Theory Recent Ethical Theory Total Hours 18
+PHIL 4445 Metaphysics 3 or PHIL 4440 Theories of Knowledge Two History courses, each at the upper division 6 One course from the PHIL 4470-PHIL 4487 sequence 3 Select one of the following: 3 Social and Political Philosophy Classical Ethical Theory Recent Ethical Theory Total Hours 15

-- To be taken in the final year of the program:
+- Graduate level courses to be taken in the final year of the program (after 90+ credits completed):

 Six courses (18 credit hours)